 1. Take responsibility for your own happiness

-The most important lesson I learned from my dad is that you are responsible for your own happiness.
+The most important lessons my dad taught me are that you are responsible for your own happiness.
 You should never look to another person to put a smile on your face or bring joy to your heart.
 True happiness comes from within.
 When things are tough or you’re having an awful day, make a list of your favorite things.
 Do that every day, and eventually, things will get a little easier and you’ll find your inner peace.
 Being responsible for your own happiness makes you accountable and helps you stay in control of your own life.

 Please don’t misunderstand, I’m an advocate for seeking therapy when necessary.